jessezalasky/jessezalasky.github.io/_projects/bay-alarm.md

 ### Increasing Organic Clicks by 50,000+

 Blogs are like nutrition supplements for a website.
 Olympic athletes recover after a hard training session with a protein shake, which gives them a leg up for their next workout.
-Long form content signals search engines that what a website has to say is important, helpful, and relevant, boosting overall performance.
+Blogs tell search engines that what a website has to say is important, helpful, and relevant, boosting overall performance.

 But long days spent typing away at a keyboard isn't a great recipe for blog success.
 Here are the not-so-secret ingredients I live by when it comes to writing blogs that will rank highly: